In this article, you will learn

 - LAB – the alternate color values must be entered in LAB.

-- Color Values [9] – enter the new alternate color values.
-If you only change the alternate color space, the color values will be automatically converted to the new color space.
+- Color Values [13] – enter the new alternate color values here.
+If only the alternate color space is changed, the color values are automatically recalculated into the new color space using the selected working color space profile.

 3.1.4.
 Convert to CMYK

-To convert a selected Spot Color to CMYK, select the radio button Convert to CMYK [10].
+To convert a selected Spot Color to CMYK, first select the Convert to CMYK [15] action.

-Figure 4: The dialog of the Fixup Rename, Convert or Remove Spot Colors with activated radio button Convert to CMYK
+Figure 4: The dialog of the Fixup Rename, Convert or Remove Spot Colors with the Convert to CMYK action enabled

-To convert a Spot Color to CYMK, use the following option:
+To convert a Spot Color to CYMK, the following options are available:

-- Spot Color Name – Source [11] – use the dropdown menu to select the Spot Color you want to convert to CMYK.
+- Source Spot Color Name [16] – select from the dropdown menu the Spot Color that is to be converted to CMYK.
 All Spot Colors present in the Print Item are available for selection.

-After applying the Fixup, the file "Sample_Rename, Convert or Remove Spot_End.pdf" is created.
-The values from Figure 1, Figure 2, Figure 3, and Figure 4 were used.
+After applying the Fixup, the file "Sample_Rename, Convert or Remove Spot_End.pdf" is generated.
+The values from Figure 1, Figure 2, Figure 3, and Figure 4 were used for this.

-Figure 5: Left: Original file; Right: Edited file in which Spot Colors have been renamed, removed, and converted
+Figure 5: Left: Original file; Right: Edited file with renamed, removed, and converted Spot Colors